Seattle police crowd-control tactics come under fire by people injured in protests

 “There comes a point where you have to stand for what’s right,” Avery said.
 “Enough is enough.
 Black lives matter.
 My son is a young kid.”

+About a week later, Seattle police arrested Hreha on suspicion of unlawful discharge of a laser, said his attorneys, Sade Smith and Talitha Hazelton.
+He was booked into King County Jail, where he stayed for about 19 hours before being released, according to jail records.

+Hazelton said prosecutors declined to bring felony charges, but there’s a chance misdemeanor charges could be filed in the future.

 Nikita Carver, 35, was also at the Seattle protest that day.

-Carver, who was wearing dark sunglasses and bandages over her left eye, said the May 30 protest was the first she had ever attended.
+It was the first she had ever attended, said Carver, who was wearing dark sunglasses and bandages over her left eye Monday.

-She and one of her best friends made a sign to honor other Black victims of police brutality and drove to downtown together.
+She and one of her best friends had made a sign to honor other Black victims of police brutality and drove downtown together.

 “We were really excited,” Carver said.

-When they arrived downtown, she said she and her friend marched with the group to the steps of City Hall, where people were kneeling and making speeches.
+When they arrived downtown, she and her friend marched with the group to the steps of City Hall, where people were kneeling and making speeches.

 “Everything was great,” she said.
 “Everything was beautiful.”